 Sport has a high profile in the curriculum.
 Alongside an ethos that encourages 'sport for all', the school is committed to helping individuals develop their skills and experience, both personally and within the context of teams, at school, county, regional and national level.
-In Years 7 and 8 there are two games afternoons each week.
-From Year 9 there is a games afternoon once a week and sporting activities are popular choices on Thursday afternoon as part of the Activities programme, including the Sports Leader Award where pupils learn important skills associated with training, coaching and refereeing/umpiring.
+In Years 7 and 8 there are five Sport afternoons over the fortnight.
+From Year 9 there is a Sports afternoon once a week and sporting activities are popular choices on Thursday afternoon as part of the Activities programme, including the Sports Leader Award where pupils learn important skills associated with training, coaching and refereeing/umpiring.
 There is also a varied selection of after-school and lunchtime training opportunities.